Saturday, December 22, 2007

 More steps to protect you from Phishing.

-.
+Monitor your accounts.
 Check your account periodically for suspicious activity.
 If you notice unauthorized use, report it.

 Keep security software current.
 Update your firewalls and security patches frequently.